Peter J Unwin Pre-School

 tavern came on drays drawn by teams of cart-horses.

-Every weekday, at crack of dawn on the other side of the river from the
+weekday, at crack of dawn on the other side of the river from the inn, a

-inn, a forge started work.
-We were well shielded by the hillside but I
+forge started work.
+We were well shielded by the hillside but I can

-can still hear the squeak as the steam which had raised the hammer
+still hear the squeak as the steam which had raised the hammer escaped,

-escaped, followed by the THUMP as it fell on the steel ingot and shook
+followed by the THUMP as it fell on the steel ingot and shook the ground

-the ground for about 400 yards around the forge.
-I can remember the
+for about 400 yards around the forge.
+I can remember the sound of the

 Chuff-ChuffChuff followed by a crash as a wagon being shunted in a